-There were three entries recorded subsequent to the receipt of the Organization's initial trial balance that decreased the change in net position by approximately \$1,312,000.
-In the prior year, there were two entries recorded subsequent to the receipt of our initial trial balance that decreased the change in net position by approximately \$1,034,000.
+There were two entries recorded subsequent to the receipt of the Organization's initial trial balance that had no effect on the net position.
+In the prior year, there were three entries recorded subsequent to the receipt of our initial trial balance that decreased the change in net position by approximately \$1,312,000.